LoadLineCalibration/Convedit_Plus/README.md

 Known bugs I have not fixed yet:
+* Event filter is not perfect, I have to use items with height set to 1 pixel, to "hide" them.
+Maybe I will use TDrawGrid or some other control in the future.
+* Changing application theme/skin leads to empty events list.
+Temporary solution: change theme only if no conversation selected in the tree.
 * ~Duplication of Choice leads to "sync" editing of both events.
 This is because the copy contains pointers to nested objects from an original event.~
 * Should be fixed starting from beta 7. ~For unknown reason (at least at the moment), the original ConEdit refuses to load some files, saved or created in ConEditPlus.
 These files, however, do work just fine in-game, and can be decompiled with DEED.
 I suppose this due to some "unknown" fields in  the .con files.~